FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/cloud-storage-services-understanding-the-decentralized-storage-approach.md

 Other hacks, such as DDoS attacks, are also a common problem for traditional cloud storage services where a single vulnerability can lead to millions of users being unable to access their data for extended periods of time.

-## How Does Decentralized Cloud Storage Work?
+## How Does Decentralized Cloud Storage Work

 {{< youtube id="tE4q_Vc8OjY" title="How Filecoin Works: Part 1" >}}